-Program Activities for FY 2021 - 2023: Describe any actions that will be taken to implement full participation in PRISM.
+Program Activities for FY 2021 - 2023: Describe any activities that will be taken to implement, maintain or improve your PRISM and/or ITD programs.

-Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress in addition to quarterly SF-PPR reporting.
+Performance Measurements and Monitoring: Describe all performance measures that will be used and include how the State will conduct ongoing monitoring of progress (e.g., including quarterly SF-PPR reporting).

-Page 29 of 87 last updated on: 8/26/2022 12:06:52 PM The California DMV Registration Operations Division (ROD) is requesting resources of \$400,000 via the California Highway Patrol (lead state agency) beginning in federal FY 2022.
+The California DMV Registration Operations Division (ROD) is requesting resources of \$625,000 via the California Highway Patrol (lead state agency) beginning in federal FY 2023.
 Funding resources will be utilized to cover 1) contractual costs for the maintenance/support and modifications to DMV's International Registration Plan (IRP) system used for registering apportioned commercial vehicles and 2) travel costs to attend the Performance Registration Information Systems Management (PRISM) workshop in support of PRISM program activities.